trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_1.md

 **Nay**: While ‘ultimate freedom’ might sound great, you can’t have your cake and eat it too!

 For starters, you will need exceptional discipline - lack of meetings, check-ins, planning from your manager (and accountability to ensure you are sticking to the plan), milestones, deadlines etc. are non-existent by default.

-While this might sound awesome at first, you will soon realize that without putting a system in-place, you won’t get very far.
+While this might sound awesome at first, you will soon realize that without putting a system in place, you won’t get very far.
 Once the honeymoon phase fueled by the initial burst of motivation will be over, procrastination, second-guessing yourself, loss of focus etc. kick in.

 Loneliness is another factor - unless you are creating the course together with someone else (not a very typical scenario), you will feel alone and isolated at least some of the time.

-Last but not least: it will takes a relatively long time to see the fruits of your labor.
+Last but not least: it will take a relatively long time to see the fruits of your labor.

-Of course, there are solutions to all these problems (topic for another blog entry - tl;dr: create your own systems and stick to them, join accountability sites like [https://wip.chat], work from coworking spaces to fight loneliness).
+Of course, there are solutions to all these problems (topic for another blog entry - tl;dr: create your own systems and stick to them, join accountability sites like [wip.chat](https://wip.chat), work from coworking spaces to fight loneliness).
 My point is that you have to make a reality check and know what you are signing up for - great freedom comes with great responsibility.

 **Who is it for**: For entrepreneurs who are good at explaining complex things in an easy to comprehend fashion, have strong writing or presentation skills.

 You don’t need to be an expert to start here.
 There are (at least) two ways to succeed:

-1. Be an expert - I think this point is obvious
+1. Be an expert
-2. Be a curious novice - embrace the notion of a ‘relative expert’: you don’t need to be an expert on a global scale, it’s enough if you know more than your prospective students.
+2. Be a curious novice - embrace the notion of the ‘relative expert’: you don’t need to be an expert on a global scale, it’s enough if you know more than your prospective students.

 The curious novice can do something that the expert can’t: documenting the journey of discovery.
 The expert, on the other hand, has the ‘curse of knowledge’: (s)he doesn’t know what (s)he doesn’t know.